aurora-digital/hipaa-widget/README.md

 This is a simple React app built with a custom webpack config.
 It uses CSS modules with the `className` prop, just make sure to name your files accordingly: `filename.css` for regular global css and `filename.module.css` for modules (check existing usages for examples).

-The app makes use of a simplified global store via `useReducer` and `useContext` as alternative to `redux`.
+The app makes use of a simplified global store via a custom hook `useStore`.

 ## Contributing